 - Must live and work (and, if relevant, study) only in a designated regional area;

 - Can bring eligible dependents with them to Australia.
-If those dependants satisfy the secondary criteria dependants can work and study (but must live, work and study only in a designated regional area);
+If those dependents satisfy the secondary criteria dependents can work and study (but must live, work and study only in a designated regional area);

 - Can travel in and out of Australia while the visa is valid.